graninas/software-design-in-haskell/README.md

   Talk (Rus) https://youtu.be/u1GGqDQyGfc
   Slides (Eng)

+TODO: Comparison table for design approaches, patterns and architectures

 # Best Practices

 - Figuring Out How To Use Beam For DB Migrations.
 Willam Yao